kazurayam/UsingMaterialsInKatalonStudio/README.md

 3. JSON/XML responses from RESTful API call
 4. HTTP Response Header in plain \*.txt format

 Selenium WebDriver and Katalon Studio provide sound support for interacting with web.
 But their support falls short of the following problem: **which path to save a file as?**

 Specifying a one-off path is trivial.
 Say, `C:\Users\myname\tmp\sample_screenshot.png` would be fine.
-However if we are to make dozens of *materials* repeatedly and **if we are to reuse the files after interating with web**, then it becomes an itchy problem how to resolve paths for all *materials* appropriately.
+However if we are to make dozens of *materials* repeatedly and **if we are to reuse the files after interating with web**, then it becomes an itchy problem how to resolve paths for *materials* appropriately.

-How do I want to reuse materials?
+Reusing materials --- what do I mean?
 For example, I want to perform **Visual Testing** in Katalon Studio.
 I would take 30 screenshots of my web app in both of the production environment and the development environment.
-After taking screenshots, I want to compare pairs of images to find out if any differences are found.
+After taking screenshots, I want to compare pairs of images to find out if any differences are there.

-Another usecase of materials is just for logging purpose.
-When I test RESTful API, it is likely I want to save HTTP Respose and Body into files just for logging.

 My problem is that I have to design the paths for those files.
 I want a reusable solution for resolving material paths: a class library which implements a designed repository for the files (*materials*) with intuitive access methods.